pamisijohn/banner-tool-mediawiki/README.md

 # MediaWiki Banner Creator

-A dynamic tool that simplifies the creation of MediaWiki banners.
+A simple web-based tool to help users create MediaWiki banners with ease.
+This project was built as part of the **Outreachy Round 30 application process** for the Wikimedia Foundation.
+The goal is to simplify the creation of banners that follow the CentralNotice format on Wikimedia projects.

 With this app, you can design banners by adjusting text, colors, dimensions, and uploading an image, all with a live preview that updates instantly without reloading the page.

 ## Overview